KwonPodo/KwonPodo/README.md

 🌱 Tasks I am nowadays studying are Knowledge Distillation and Human Pose Estimation.

+Most of my working repositories are Private, so if interested contact please contact me.

 <!-- 🔭 I’m hoping to learn about Computer Vision and Machine Learning. -->

 </div>